-I have been into this genre of music since the early 1970's and became a Rockin' DJ during 1987 - I have an extensive knowledge of dance music of the 1930's through to the 1960's and as a dancer myself, I know what works.
-Pinnell, RIP) was my mentor and I had the privilege and honour of sharing his decks at the "Rockin' Ball" (Marble Arch) and I still follow his wise approach to being a DJ, he sai
+I have been into these genres of music since the early 1970's.
+I started spinning tunes as a guest DJ in 1986 and turned professional during 1987 - I have an extensive knowledge of dance music of the 1930's through to the 1960's and as a dancer myself, I know what works.
+My original mentor was the DJ "Fifties Flash" (Mr Keith A. Pinnell, RIP) whom I also had the privilege and honour of sharing his

-d "If it gets people off of their b*ms and onto the dance floor, I'll play it!"
+decks at various gigs, including the legendary "Rockin' Ball" events (Marble Arch) and I still follow his wise approach to being a DJ, he said "If it gets people off of their b*ms and onto the dance floor, I'll play it!"

-I also shared the decks with "El Nino" (of the "Lady Luck" club - Mr Nino De Gruttola RIP) at "Ruby's" in Carnaby Street and "Zoots" at the Notre Dame Hall (off Leicester Square, run by Jane + Terry (RIP) Smith).
-With Mr Tim Hardy (RIP) at the "Hellzapoppin" club at Cecil Sharp House and "Jitterbugs" at the Notre Dame Hall.
-Also at the "P+S Club" at the London Welsh Centre and at a great many other events in and around London during the late 80's and through the 90's.
+"El Nino" (of the "Lady Luck" club - Mr Nino De Gruttola RIP) at "Ruby's" in Carnaby Street and "Zoots" at the Notre Dame Hall (off Leicester Square, run by Jane + Terry (RIP) Smith).
+Mr Tim Hardy (RIP) at the "Hellzapoppin" club at Cecil Sharp House and "Jitterbugs" at the Notre Dame Hall (Leicester Square).
+The "P+S Club" at the London Welsh Centre and at a great many other events (Clubs + Rockin' weddings) in and around London during the late 80's and all through the 90's.
 Some of my 2020 gigs included a handful of the "What's Cookin" gigs upstairs at the Red Lion, E6, with sets between the bands.
 I have two local residencies;

 Here is a link to that article: